vitalab/vitalab.github.io/article/_posts/2019-09-18-double-descent-curve.md

 pdf: "https://arxiv.org/pdf/1812.11118.pdf"
 ---

 Common machine learning wisdom informs that the curve of the test risk (think "test loss at convergence") as a function of the capacity of a model should follow a U-shape (going from underfitting to overfitting).
-However, in modern practice, adding capacity seems to always yield lower test risk.
+However, in modern practice, using a very large capacity can yield a lower test risk.
 The authors propose an explanation for this observation.

 In summary, **test risk does follow a U-shaped curve before the capacity hits the _interpolation threshold_; however, after this threshold, risk decreases, eventually lower than before.
 At this point, a capacity increase, combined with a weight norm regularizer such as L2, makes the model smoother, while it still perfectly interpolates training data.**

 ![](/article/images/double-descent-curve/fig1.png)

+**Important caveat**: the authors did not study deep neural networks.

 # Experiments